pivotal/docs-tap/install-general.md

       rm -rf ~/Library/Application\ Support/tanzu-cli/*
       ```

-  11. If previously installed, delete the `imagepullsecret` plugin (it will be replaced by a new `secret` plugin):
+  11. Delete the `imagepullsecret` plugin if it is previously installed so it is replaced by a new `secret` plugin:
       ```
       tanzu plugin list
       ```